sammydigits/sam-2019-03-27/README.md

 # Sam - 2019-03-27

 This is a proof of concept website for a fictional architecture company.
 Built in 48 hours, this application demonstrates the use of a decoupled Drupal backend, with Gatsby static site generation and Netlify hosting.
-When content is created or updated in Drupal, a Netlify build hook is triggered by Drupal and Gatsby is regenerated.
+When content is created or updated in Drupal, a Netlify build hook is triggered by Drupal and Gatsby is regenerated and deployed.
 <br>

 <p><img src="https://sam-2019-03-27-cms.sam-thompson.info/architecture.png" style="border: solid 1px lightgray;"></p>